supabase-community/postgrestools-vscode/README.md

 ## Useful Commands

-The extension adds six commands to your VS Code Command Palette.
+The extension adds seven commands to your VS Code Command Palette.
 They are all prefixed by `PostgresTools`.

 - `PostgresTools: Hard Reset (Delete All Temp and Global Binaries)` is your troubleshooting weapon.
 It will basically remove all binaries that were copied and downloaded _by the extension_ (not those you have installed or copied yourself).
 The extension will then again search for a server binary via the strategies mentioned in [the setup](#setting-up-the-lsp-server).
 - `PostgresTools: Download Server` lets you select and download the server binary.
 It'll be the matching version for your machine.
 If you set `postgrestools.allowDownloadPrereleases` to true in yor VS Code settings, you'll be able to select prereleases.
-- `PostgresTools: Get Current Version` will print the current version if the LSP server is running.
+- `PostgresTools: Get Current Version` will print the current version and the strategy with which the server binary was found.
 - `PostgresTools: Start` and `PostgresTools: Stop` will stop or start the LSP server and the client.
 - `PostgresTools: Restart` runs stop and start in succession.
+- `PostgresTools: Copy Latest Server Logfile` copies the latest server log file to your currently opened repo.
+The log file is meant to be attached to GitHub issues, it can sometimes help us to debug.

 ## Troubleshooting

 1. First, try restarting the extension via the `PostgresTools: Hard Reset (...)` command mentioned above.
 2. Open your VS Code Terminal, select the tab `Output`, and select one of the `postgrestools` extensions on the right.
 You might see what went wrong in the logs.
+3. If you want to open a GitHub issue, it can sometimes help us to attach the LSP server log file.
+We provide the `PostgresTools: Copy Latest Server Logfile` command for that.

 ## FAQ